-The Access Point Name (APN) defines the network path for all cellular-data connectivity.
-Some carriers require you to enter your APN settings to set up your cellular service.
+The Access Point Name (APN) defines the network path for all mobile data connectivity.
+Some network providers require you to enter your APN settings to set up your mobile service.

-You can only edit or view your APN on your iPhone and iPad if your carrier allows it.
-If you can't modify your APN settings, contact your carrier.
+You can only edit or view your APN on your iPhone and iPad if your network provider allows it.
+If you can't modify your APN settings, contact your network provider.

 View and edit your APN settings

-If you enter incorrect APN settings, you might lose cellular-data connectivity and receive additional charges.
-Don't edit the APN unless directed by your carrier or mobile device administrator.
-Contact your carrier to verify the correct APN settings.
+If you enter incorrect APN settings, you may lose mobile data connectivity and receive additional charges.
+Don't edit the APN unless directed by your network provider or mobile device administrator.
+Contact your network provider to verify the correct APN settings.

-If your carrier allows it, you can view your APN settings in one of the following locations:
+If your network provider allows it, you can view your APN settings in one of the following locations:

-- Settings > Cellular > Cellular Data Options > Cellular Network
+- Settings > Mobile > Mobile Data Network

-If your device doesn't have either option, contact your carrier.
+If your device doesn't have either option, contact your network provider.

-To change your settings, tap each field and enter the details from your carrier.
+To change your settings, tap each field and enter the details from your network provider.
 The settings should save automatically.
-Depending on your carrier, you might not be able to change the cellular-data settings.
-If your carrier needs a different APN setting, you might be able to use a configuration profile with the correct setting.
+Depending on your network provider, you may not be able to change the mobile data settings.
+If your network provider needs a different APN setting, you may be able to use a configuration profile with the correct setting.

-Unless you're using a configuration profile, updating iOS resets any changes made to your APN settings.
+Unless you're using a configuration profile, updating iOS will reset any changes made to your APN settings.
 If you edit your APN settings before updating iOS, your settings will reset to the default values.
-You might need to re-enter your settings after an iOS update.
+You may need to re-enter your settings after an iOS update.

 Reset your APN settings

-To revert to your carrier's default APN information, go to Settings > Cellular > Cellular Data Network > Reset Settings.
-If you installed a configuration profile, the profile's default information will be used instead.
+To revert to your network provider's default APN information, go to Settings > Mobile > Mobile Data Network > Reset Settings.
+If you've installed a configuration profile, the profile's default information will be used instead.

-If you're using an iPhone or iPad in an enterprise environment, you might need to contact your mobile device administrator to change your APN.
-If you change APN settings that a mobile device administrator set for you from a configuration profile, here's how to change it back:
+If you're using an iPhone or iPad in an enterprise environment, you may need to contact your mobile device administrator to change your APN.
+If you change APN settings that a mobile device administrator has set for you from a configuration profile, here's how to change it back:

-- On iPhone: Go to Settings > Cellular > Cellular Data Network, then tap Reset Settings.
+- On iPhone: go to Settings > Mobile > Mobile Data Network, then tap Reset Settings.

-If you're a mobile device administrator, you can use Apple Configurator, macOS Server Profile Manager, or another mobile device management solution to change the APN and other advanced settings.
+If you're a mobile device administrator, you can use Apple Configurator or another mobile device management solution to change the APN and other advanced settings.